NCAR/finn/README.md

 * QGIS
   https://qgis.org

   A GIS software analogous to ArcMap.
-Recommended to install this on your machine, since it allows you to directory see the PostGIS database to QA the processing.
+Recommended to install this on your machine, since it allows you to directly see the PostGIS database to QA the processing.

 * Git
   * (Windows) https://git-scm.com/download/win
   * (Linux/Mac) use system's package manager

 (Windows) To issue commands in this instructions, you can use any one of `Powershell`, `Command Prompt`, `Git Bash` (comes with Git).
 If you use `Docker Toolbox`, it comes with `Docker Quickstart Terminal` as well.
-With `Docker Desktop`, `Git Bash` is recommended, as it emulates Linux behavior.
+With `Docker Toolbox`, `Docker Quickstart Terminal` is recommended, as it emulates Linux behavior.
 For example, "C:\Users" is changed to "/c/Users" which is what Decker expects.
 In `Powershell` and `Command Prompt` you have to do this conversion manually.
-With `Docker Toolbox`, `Docker Quickstart Terminal` is convenient.
+With `Docker Desktop`, `Git Bash` should work with path without manually editing but for some reason i still have to edit manually.  (**TODO** figure out why, come up with fix?
+Or stick with manual editing of path for `Docker Desktop`)

 ### 2. (Windows/Mac) Customize virtual machine